puzl-cloud/kubesdk/README.md

 ## `kube-models`

 Pre-generated Python models for all upstream Kubernetes APIs, for every Kubernetes version **1.23+**.
+All Kubernetes APIs are bundled under a single `kube-models` package version, so you don’t end up in model-versioning hell.

 Separate models package gives you ability to use latest client version with legacy Kubernetes APIs and vice versa.

 You can find the latest generated models [here](https://github.com/puzl-cloud/kube-models).
 They are automatically uploaded to an external repository to avoid increasing the size of the main `kubesdk` repo.